Welcome to today's edition of the Rush 24-7 podcast.

 And he came out after the election and said that they had done some polling, some internal polling on me.

-That a lot of Democrats were listening to this show, and I was changing their mind.
+And Tom Daschell came out and said, their experts had told the Democrats I was not just preaching to the choir, that a lot of Democrats were listening to this show, and I was changing their mind.

-Called him El Diablo.
+He had called him El Diablo.

-We started doing yeah, he didn't like that either.
+We started doing, yeah, he didn't like that either.

 We called him El Diablo in a couple of parodies, and he mentioned that.

-Went back and found a story, and I remembered this.
+Went back and found a story.

-This October 20th in 2009, Kinston, North Carolina.
+And I remember this, this October 20th in 2009, Kinston, North Carolina.

 Voters in this small city decided overwhelmingly.